Bee & ThistlE Winemaker Notes

 New batch: mid July 2021

 CF8 2021 Vintage: 2200 L started directly from harvest in mid July, with amazingly ripe fruit and a very advanced flavour profile.
-Again, we chose the yeast derivative enhancer dedicated to more mature fruit and the appropriate yeast as well.
-This is a large, well-developed batch that should do great things!
 The summer was extremely hot and a little bit of water restriction due to lack of rain does develop very flavourful fruit with a good amount of natural sugar!
 We did lose a quantity of this harvest due to a premature hailstorm on June 7, just as fruit was beginning to set.

 Mid August 2021